-Unless a participant makes a Section 83(b) election, as described below, with respect to restricted stock granted under the 2009 Plan, 2014 Plan and 2017 Plan, a participant receiving such an award will not recognize income and we will not be allowed a deduction at the time such award is granted.
+Unless a participant makes a Section 83(b) election, as described below, with respect to restricted stock granted under the 2018 Plan, a participant receiving such an award will not recognize income and we will not be allowed a deduction at the time such award is granted.
 While an award remains unvested or otherwise subject to a substantial risk of forfeiture, a participant will recognize compensation income equal to the amount of any dividends received and we will be allowed a deduction in a like amount.
-When an award vests or otherwise ceases to be subject to a substantial risk of forfeiture over the amount paid, if any, by the participant for the award will be ordinary income to the participant and will be claimed as a deduction of rederal income tax purposes by us.
-Upon disposition of the shares received, the gain or loss recognized by the participant will be treated as capital gain or loss, and the capital gain or loss will be short-term or long-term depending upon whether the participant held the shares for more than one year following the vesting or cessation of the substantial risk of forfeiture.
+When an award vests or otherwise ceases to be subject to a substantial risk of forfeiture, the excess of the fair market value of the award on the date of vesting or the cessation of the substantial risk of forfeiture over the amount paid, if any, by the participant for the award will be ordinary income to the participant and will be claimed as a deduction for federal income tax purposes by us.
+Upon disposition of the shares received, the gain or loss recognized by the participant will be treated as capital gain or loss, and the capital risk of forfeiture.